jordhy/DefiBuddy/README.md

 	•	Decides allocation percentages
 	•	Determines rebalancing strategy

-All allocation decisions are made by the aspiring manager.

-DeFi-Buddy does not decide capital distribution.
+Allocation decisions are made by the aspiring manager.
+DefiBuddy does not decide capital distribution.
 It supports research and tracking.

 Friends who want exposure:
 	•	Select a risk profile